galloanna/hubspot-dev-test/README.md

  Once complete, email either `(a)` **a zip of your work or** `(b)` **a link to your GitHub repository** to your recruiting specialist so they can forward it to the web team.

+> **Note**
+>
-**Note** - if you're going to host your project online, kudos to you!
+> If you're going to host your project online, kudos to you!
 Please include that link in your submission - but don't forget to provide the zip/repository link so that we can take a look at your code.
+>
+> **If you are providing a zip file**, please try to exclude the `node_modules` and `.parcel-cache` folders from it to keep the zip file small.

 <br />